Hornbills

 Lophoceros hemprichii Hemprich’s hornbill

 This species is mainly an Ethiopian bird, but is also found in southern Eritrea, northern Kenya, and along the Somalian Red Sea coast.
 It lives in shrubland, forests, and rocky areas, often near water.
-The sexes are quite similar, but the female has paler red bill than the male.

-This bird was named in honour of German naturalist and explorer Wilhelm Friedrich Hemprich (1796-1825), who travelled extensively in Egypt, Sudan, and Ethiopia.
+It was named in honour of German naturalist and explorer Wilhelm Friedrich Hemprich (1796-1825), who travelled extensively in Egypt, Sudan, and Ethiopia.
 He died of malaria in Ethiopia, only 29 years old.

-Female Hemprich’s hornbill, Yabello, southern Ethiopia.
+Male Hemprich’s hornbill, Yabello, southern Ethiopia.
 (Photo copyright © by Kaj Halberg)

 Lophoceros nasutus African grey hornbill